 When my daughter was born, I purged our home of toxins.
 But in my studio, other than switching out turpentine for walnut oil, I didn’t consider other harmful products that might be lurking.
 Recently, I started researching the environmental safety of materials I use most – where they come from and what’s in them.

-My focus is now on two things.
-The ingredients and how & where my materials are made, packaged and shipped (supply chain).
+My focus is now on two things: the ingredients, and how and where my materials are made, packaged and shipped (supply chain).
 I’m on a mission to create healthier art for you, me, and our environment.
 It’s exciting to know that by making more wholesome choices in my studio, I pass along the benefits to collectors and clients.

 The Search Continues

-After nearly a year of researching, calling suppliers, distributors and manufacturers, I’m still searching for sustainable supply chains.
+After more than a year and a half of researching, calling suppliers, distributors and manufacturers, I’m still searching for sustainable supply chains.
 Options are slowly coming to market for artists looking to source sustainable materials, although they’re not always easy to find.
 However, as I talk to other artists, manufacturers, and distributors, I know there’s interest, and I believe that the demand will increase, and the American industry will respond.

-As part of running a sustainable studio and business, I donate 10% of all print sales, 5% of all original art sales, and 3% of all commission sales to one of the 4 environmental non-profits below.
-If you’re interested how I chose these particular non-profits, check out this article.
+As part of running a sustainable studio and business, I donate a percentage of all sales to one of the 4 environmental non-profits below.
+If you’re interested in how I chose these particular non-profits, check out this article.

-You choose which one your artwork purchase supports.
+Collectors choose which one their artwork purchase supports.

 Friends of the Earth, US